Coronavirus - community and welfare

 Here are some ideas to make sure you keep boredom at bay.
 Maybe now's the time to plant that vegetable patch, or to finish those DIY projects you started.

-- Have virtual meetings and conversations via Skype – it's nice to see another human face
+- Have virtual meetings and conversations via Skype, Facetime, Zoom or House Party – it's nice to see another human face

 - Phone a friend – check up on friends and make sure they're okay